 Dee Dee Ramone (born Douglas Colvin), Bassist and primary Songwriter for The Ramones was born on this day, September 18th, in 1951.
 Dee Dee died of a drug overdose June 5th, 2002.
 He is buried at the Hollywood Forever Cemetery in Hollywood, California, not far from his former Ramones’ bandmate, Johnny Ramone.

-You can read a collection of brief remembrances of John – including one from yours truly – written by the staff writers of Ink19 Dot Com at this link.
+You can read a collection of brief remembrances of John – including one from yours truly – written by the staff writers of Ink19at This Link.